processone/docs.ejabberd.im/content/admin/installation.md

 Consult the resources provided by your Operating System for more information.

-There's also an [ejabberd snap](https://snapcraft.io/ejabberd) to install ejabberd on serveral operating systems using Snap package manager.
+There's also an [ejabberd snap](https://snapcraft.io/ejabberd) to install ejabberd on several operating systems using Snap package manager.

 # Docker Image